haskelladdict/sconcho/doc/manual.rst

 For each new symbol and color used, sconcho places a legend entry consisting of a symbol and its description on the canvas.
-Both the symbol and the text can be moved anywhere on the canvas and the default description for a symbol can be changed.
+Both the symbol and the text can be moved separately anywhere on the canvas and the default description for a symbol can be changed.

-If no legend is desired at all it can be turned off via unchecking **View -> Show Legend**.
+If no legend is desired at all it can be turned off via un-checking **View -> Show Legend**.